AdaCore/RecordFlux/doc/language_reference/language_reference.rst

 ..
     Calls [§S-E-CL]

-All functions which are declared in the session parameters can be called.
+All functions which are declared in the state machine parameters can be called.

 **Syntax**